 Did you ever ask yourself who discovered tea?
-There are legends that reveal who discovered tea as a world most aromatic drink.
+There are legends that reveal who discovered it as the world’s most aromatic drink.
 Historians still don’t know who discovered “foam green jewel”, as they call it.

 Tea comes from Asia with no doubt.
-The Chinese, Indians, Japanese tells their own story.
-Sources indicate that the tea plant came from Assam (India) to China in the 4th century, but the Chinese know tea for thousands of years.
+The Chinese, Indians, Japanese tell their own story.
+Sources indicate that the tea plant came from Assam (India) to China in the 4th century, but the Chinese know it for thousands of years.

-It is certain that the Chinese were the first ones who started to drink tea.
-But all legends have something in common:
+It is certain that the Chinese were the first ones who started to drink it.
+But all legends have something in common regarding this amazing drink:

 China: “It refreshed him and also banished the fatigue and sleepiness.”